canonical/charmed-magma/docs/tutorial/03_deploying_the_4g_core.md

 Your `challenge-key` and `hardware-id` will be different from those here.
 We will use those soon.

-## Create a network in Magma Orchestrator
+## Creating a network in Magma Orchestrator

 First, create a network # TODO